 The waterfall offers a new experience every time you visit.
 The constant war between the ocean and the river.
 The rocky beach levels out from high tides and storms and the river counteracts with high flows after heavy rains digging out large craters directly under the falls.

 Get close to the sandstone cliffs or take a look at the ledges under the waterfall.
 You will find signs of fossils of shells and sea life that have been locked into the cement-like rock formed millions of years ago.

-Climb up to the top of the falls and wander back, following the creek back into the forest.
+Our favourite thing to do is to climb up to the top of the falls and wander back, following the creek into the forest.
 The alien landscape is quite remarkable.
 It feels like you are on the set of a movie or a ride at Disneyland.

 ARE FIRES ALLOWED